Remember the Milk CLI

 12 x completed task with tag #tag1 x Sun 10-14

-In order to display tasks divided by their due dates (task items with no due date will be grouped at the top) and then sorted by priority, use:
+In order to display tasks divided by their due dates (task items with no due date will be grouped at the bottom) and then sorted by priority, use:

 rtm lsd